armanexplorer/golden-codes/_gpu/nos-logs.md

 ---
-title: how we should install nos to enable MPS?
+title: how we should get all logs of nos?
 ---

 ## yolo